A. J. Allmendinger: Personal life

 Allmendinger was born in Santa Clara but raised in Los Gatos, both suburbs of the San Francisco Bay area.

 Allmendinger was married to Canadian model and 2003 Miss Molson Indy Canada Lynne Kushnirenko in January 2007 after meeting her at a Champ Car race in Toronto in 2005.
 The two filed for divorce in 2012.

 In 2019, Allmendinger married longtime girlfriend Tara Meador.
-The two own a pet cat named Mr. Tickles.
+The two owned a pet cat named Mr. Tickles who they enjoyed dearly.

 Allmendinger was very close friends with his former RuSPORT and Rolex 24 teammate Justin Wilson.
 After Wilson's death in 2015, former RuSPORT president Jeremy Dale recalled their positive relationship as teammates as something that helped Allmendinger's growth as a driver.
 Allmendinger honored Wilson throughout the final races of the 2015 Cup Series season by placing Wilson's name above the window of his car.
 He also stated after Wilson's death that he would only return to IndyCar racing if the series implemented cockpit protection.